RyanDam/Infocal/README.md

 # Description

-Infocal is a ditgital and analogue watchface, carefully made with high quality rendering.
+Infocal is a digital and analogue watchface, carefully made with high quality rendering.
 It's both customizable and functional.
 With up to 8 complications on the screen, each complication can show variety of data:

 - Date
 - Digital time/2nd timezone